|

 all the properties you want to inherit from BODY go here.

-Note this should be the first line of the style sheet, so that subsequent declarations can override it.
+Note this should be the first line of the style sheet, so that subsequent declarations can

 */